Meet-Tilala/Meet-Tilala/README.md

 <td width="50%">

 <h2> About Me </h2>
-<h4>I am currently pursuing my B.Tech in Computer Science and Engineering at IIT Jodhpur with a CGPA of 8.54.
-I've become proficient in C/C++, Python, JavaScript, and various web technologies.</h4>
+I am currently pursuing my B.Tech in Computer Science and Engineering at IIT Jodhpur with a CGPA of 8.54.
+I've become proficient in C/C++, Python, JavaScript, and various web technologies.

 </td>